 You can add the entire Telehealth Bundle (5 classes) to your cart for $699 (savings of $50) and select your courses at checkout.

-Jen Chadbourne is a Clinical Assistant Professor at the University of New Hampshire and a faculty member of the UNH Telehealth Practice Center.
+Jen Chadbourne is a Clinical Assistant Professor at the University of New Hampshire (UNH) and the Director of Telehealth Curriculum for the UNH Center for Digital Health Innovation (formerly the Telehealth Practice Center).
 She teaches a variety of courses on the topics of nutrition, food science, diabetes, and telehealth.
-Jen also works clinically as a Registered Dietitian and Certified Diabetes Care and Education Specialist.
-As part of a virtual care team, her clinical work focuses on the delivery of individualized diabetes care via telehealth and the integration of remote patient monitoring technology.
+Jen worked clinically as a Registered Dietitian and Certified Diabetes Care and Education Specialist.
+As part of an interdisciplinary virtual care team, her clinical work focused on the delivery of individualized diabetes care via telehealth and the integration of remote patient monitoring technology.

 Scott Valcourt is an associate teaching professor at the Roux Institute at Northeastern University's Portland, ME campus.
 He teaches courses and learning modules in computer science to advance educational and research opportunities in Maine.
 His areas of focus include cyberinfrastructure, broadband expansion, telehealth, computer science education (K-20), cybersecurity, AR/VR/XR, and high-performance computing (HPC).